 (with Intercom) that allows you to follow up with your customers when the feature request has been built - be it one of the much-needed integrations or a new widget your users asked for.

 Scroll down to the very end of this page and you'll see a form with proposed questions for your customers or users.
 Customize this form by hovering over it and clicking on

 in the top-right.
 After you've finished editing, click on

-to get a URL you can share in your emails to users.
-Unlike Google Forms, you can edit the form and see all the responses all in the same template.
+to get a URL you can share in your emails with users.
+Unlike Google Forms, you can edit the form and see all the responses in the same feature request form template.

 Step 2: View the responses and add tags